 Last month I was sent a copy of The Burn Palace by Stephen Dobyns from Penguins Books.
 Since it fits in with another one of my favorite winter activities, reading in a warm, bubbly bath in my old claw foot tub, I gladly accepted a copy.

 It was quickly obvious why they'd send a copy to me.
-It takes place in a small, New England town, and I love reading stories that are set in my favorite place.
+It takes place in a small, New England town, and I love reading stories that are set in my favorite region.
 Now, this isn't my normal sort of fare.
 When I pick up a book, it is most likely something like Kate Morton - something with a bit of a family mystery and with a historical flair.

 The Burn Palace definitely has a mystery, but not a deep, dark family secret, like I'm used to reading about.
 This mystery involves baby-napping, murder, a scalping, Wiccans, a wild pack of coyotes, strange rituals held out in the woods, cremations, and Satanists.
 It is a detective story, told mainly from the perspective of the perplexed Rhode Island detectives, one in particular one named Woody.
 Even though I don't usually read detective novels, I was actually hooked pretty quickly.
 The story was well-written and moved at a quick pace.
 And, even better, the climax takes place on Halloween.
 If you know me, you know I love that!
 While the characters in this book won't stay with me and haunt me, I truly loved reading this mystery.
 Great sort of book to read if you want to be engrossed into something immediately and want something that will keep your interest.
 And if you love small town, New England, all the better!
 A word of warning, this is definitely an R-rated sort of book, so you may want to avoid if you are easily offended by swearing, and there is one sex scene.